LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 	```html
 	   <title>{{title}} </title>
 	```
 	3. Start your server and test your application to see if your application renders the contact and home pages.
 Check the browser tab to see if text displays "MPLS #1 Dog Boarding School".
-Stop server and proceed to Step 5.
+Stop server and proceed to Step 4.

+### Step 4 - Adding route for contact.html page **[CHALLENGE STEP]**
+1. Underneath your home route, add a new route in the index.js file that will allow the end-user to display the contact.html page when they navigate to ``` localhost:3000/contact```
+2. Test to see if you properly implemented the route by starting server and navigating to the contact page.

 ### Step 5 - Passing Data from client to Server + Using request and response parameters.
 1. Open the **[contact.html]** page and locate the action attribute in the form and change the value to **"/submit"**.
 You html code should look similar to what is below.  and add the square brackets listed below.  **Be careful not to confuse user.js with users.json**
 	```html